TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Hits all creatures in 8 squares in a cone shape in front of you.
 + (Prepared) Opportunistic Slash
 	+ Range: 2 meters.
+	+ Choose a target.
+	+ Attack this target next time they attack or cast a spell within range.
 	+ Deals 16 damage.
 Potency bonus to damage is doubled for this attack.
-	+ Choose a target.
-	+ Attack this target next time they attack or cast a spell within range.

 ## Spear
-+ Precision: ACU
++ Aptitude: Strength
 + Thrust
 	+ Range: 2 meters.
 	+ Deals 28 damage.